zhang585/pill-reminder/README.md

 #Pending Features

 Pending features include detecting patterns, making suggestions based on patterns, reminding when a refill is due, and improved user interface.

+Further integration with community pharmacies and health systems would allow for incentives/rewards for adherence and improved outcomes.